 Laboratory Assistant Training Programs and Requirements

-Certificate of Completion
+Laboratory Assistant Certificate of Completion

-The certificate program discusses the role of the laboratory assistant and provides them with basic knowledge of equipment, laboratory procedures, materials, sterilization and safety practices.
+The certificate program discusses the role of the laboratory assistant and provides students with basic knowledge of equipment, laboratory procedures, materials, sterilization and safety practices.
 Instructors introduce students to the laws governing clinical laboratory operation, including those on patient confidentiality, data storage, sanitation, chemical handling and quality control.
-For students with medical training, some training programs waive some of the prerequisites.
+For students with medical training, some programs waive some of the prerequisites.
 Since phlebotomy is one of the duties of a laboratory assistant, students work with their teachers in a laboratory setting to understand basic techniques, like capillary puncture and venipuncture.
 Additional topics include:

 Entry-level lab assistants may work in doctor's offices, testing laboratories, clinics, hospitals and research institutions to gather data, file, label and store specimens, document progress and prepare smears for analyzing.
 Under the supervision of a scientist, researcher or technician, entry-level employees may begin work by assisting with blood draws, cleaning equipment, ordering supplies and collecting specimens.
 A laboratory assistant may also perform administrative duties, like billing, computer work or filing.
 Assistants with an interest in research may seek a position as a laboratory technician, which involves more research-based work with scientists.
 A technician may advance to a laboratory supervisor or manager with experience.

 According to the American Medical Technologists, (www.amt1.com), the requirement for licensure and certification for laboratory assistants varies by state, so students should research licensing requirements on their state's department of health website.
 Most employers seek candidates who hold a national certification by a professional certifying organization and a phlebotomy certification.